 The Medical Center Series 2009 B Refunding Certificates of Participation were issued on December 17, 2009, in the amount of \$44,750.
 The proceeds were used to refund a portion of the outstanding Certificate of Participation, Series 1994.
-Interest rates on the 2009 B series range from 3.00 percent to 5.25 percent.
-The 2009 B Refunding Certificates of Participation are subject to optional redemption in whole or in part on any date in such order of maturity as the County determines and by lot within a maturity, on or after August 1, 2019, at the redemption price equal to the principal amount thereof to be redeemed, together with interest accrued and unpaid to the date fixed for redemption, without premium.
+Interest rates on the 2009 B series range from 3.00% to 5.25%.
+The 2009 B Refunding Certificates of Participation were subject to optional redemption in whole on July 1, 2019 and were refunded in the fiscal year ended June 30, 2020 by the Arrowhead Refunding Project Series 2019 A Certificates of Participation.